wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554B/MUHAMMAD IMRAN BIN IBRAHIM/README.md

 <img width="1200" height="976" alt="K6_software_logo svg" src="https://github.com/user-attachments/assets/0d9ea5f2-686b-4115-944c-9ed9631744f5" />

+## Introduction to Performance Testing with k6

+What is Performance Testing?
+Performance testing is the process of evaluating how a system behaves under specific workload conditions.
+It helps identify bottlenecks, measure response times, and ensure your application can handle expected traffic.

+What is k6?
+k6 is an open-source, developer-centric performance testing tool developed by Grafana Labs.
+It's designed for testing the performance of APIs, microservices, and websites.

+## Objective

+Why We Do Performance Testing
+Main Goals:
+Find how many users your website can handle

+Make sure your website doesn't crash when many people use it

+Check if your website loads fast enough

+Find problems before real users do

+What We Want to Know:
+How fast does your website load?

+Can 100 people use it at the same time?

+What happens when 1000 people visit?

+Does it work the same way every time?

+What We Test:
+APIs (the behind-the-scenes parts)

+Websites (what users see)

+Mobile app backends

+Database speed

+What We Find:
+Slow pages that need fixing

+Parts that break under heavy load

+How much traffic your site can handle

+When you need better servers

 ## Result of load Test where the number of users ramps up (Table)